 Everyone needs safe streets.
 Fatalities and serious injuries affect everyone who travels in the District.

 In 2017, 16 stations were added to help grow the ever-expanding Capital Bikeshare fleet and continue the District's commitment to be one of the most bike-friendly cities in the country.

 From 2016 to 2018, the District has filled 123 blocks of sidewalk gaps and expanded sidewalk maintenance, surpassing the goal of 40.

 By the year 2024, Washington, DC will reach zero fatalities and serious injuries to travelers of our transportation system through more effective use of data, education, enforcement,

 Engineering & Infrastructure

-identify specific locations that require new interventions and safety strategies.
+specific locations that require new interventions and safe street designs.